 You have no idea how many people I talk to that say they have killed orchid after orchid and the first question I ask is, “Do you use ice cubes?”
 Their answer?
 “Why of course!”.
 Case closed.

 In case you need more arguments for not using water this cold, check out this article by the Missouri Botanical Gardens about frost.
-(SourceOpens in a new tab.)
-In that article, they explain the effects of cooler temperatures.
+(Source) In that article, they explain the effects of cooler temperatures.

 Most of us as orchid growers know better to keep our orchids outside during winter, but the main harm is done during early spring and late fall.
 I’m guilty of this… Oh, Kansas weather.
 Unpredictable.
 I thought it was warm enough but woke up to the leaves having been frosted.
 I’ll never do that again.
 It’s “inside” for my orchids and from now on, always “inside”.